-In India, you will be volunteering alongside local teachers supporting orphans and disadvantaged children in the Southern state of Kerala, famed for its tropical greenery and beautiful backwaters.
-You will spend the majority of your time volunteering at a local school, which supports low income families and a local care centre.
-Your support will help ensure that their basic needs are met, providing much needed educational assistance to the local teachers as well as making a valuable contribution to the school.
+In India, you will be volunteering alongside local teachers supporting children but also work on specific education of adults in the Southern state of Kerala, famed for its tropical greenery and beautiful backwaters.
+You will spend the majority of your time volunteering at local schools, which supports low income families, or support other community based efforts with education where needed.
+Your support will help ensure that their basic needs are met, providing much needed educational assistance to the local teachers as well as making a valuable contribution to schools.

 Please note travel between Nepal and India is not included, but please speak to your Country Expert who will be able to advise you on your options and costs involved.

 Experience the vibrant cultures and traditions of Nepal and India; take part in local cooking lessons; explore the amazing local environments; indulge your inner adrenaline junkie in Nepal; explore the world’s tallest mountain range; relax on the gorgeous Kerala beaches; meet volunteers from all over the world; make a genuine contribution to the care of disadvantaged children members; learn new skills and feel safe in the knowledge that you will be making a serious and measurable impact in the communities of Kerala and Pokhara.

 "Officially I am told at 54 I am ‘mature volunteer’, this is my first visit to Nepal with GVI.
 I came for 1 month and worked in all 4 current childcare projects supported by the GVI team.